eclipse-velocitas/vehicle-app-python-template/CONTRIBUTING.md

    pip3 install -r <<path-to-requirements.txt>>
    ```

-If there are any other `none public python dependencies` (E.g. GitHub links), they shall not be added to the requirement files directly.
+If there are any other `non public python dependencies` (E.g. GitHub links), they shall not be added to the requirement files directly.
 Instead, they must be added to the [requirements-links.txt](./app/requirements-links.txt).

 > **_NOTE:_** `Please don't try to update the versions of the dependencies manually.`